Chess — The Essence of Strategy in 64 Squares

 Openings

-There are many openings, and it is impossible to learn them all, but I recommend studying the Queen’s Gambit and French Defense, as they can be played against any setup.
-These helped me go from a rating of zero to +1500 in just four months.
+There are a great many openings and it is impossible to learn them all, but I recommend studying the Queen’s Gambit and the French Defense.
+These are universal openings and can be played for any setup.
+They helped me gain a rating from zero to +1500 in just four months.
+Lately, I have been playing the English Opening for White and the Sicilian Defense, Dragon Variation for Black.
+These are openings with a fianchettoed bishop.

 I strongly advise beginners not to play e4.
 First of all, it’s a move that Black is most prepared for.
 Secondly, Black has many response options with endless variations.
 For the same reasons, I also advise against playing e5 in response to e4.